ITensor/website/docs/cppv3/classes/mps.md

   normalize is linear in the system size.
 If the MPS does have a well-defined ortho center the cost of normalize is only proportional to the bond dimension m.

+* `removeQNs(MPS psi) -> MPS`

+  For an MPS consisting of QN block-sparse ITensors, return an equivalent MPS but with all ITensors having regular, dense storage.
+Elements which are zero in the block-sparse format are replaced by actual zeros in the dense storage, and all QN information is removed from the Index's on the ITensors.
+Otherwise the returned MPS will have exactly the same properties as the input MPS.

 ## Developer / Advanced Methods